Node.js Signals, Exit Codes, and Graceful Shutdown

 reloadConfig();

-The nohup command specifically ignores SIGHUP for the child process. tmux and screen create a new virtual terminal that persists after the SSH session ends.
-Process managers like systemd don't use a controlling terminal at all - the process has no terminal to hang up on.
+nohup makes the child ignore SIGHUP. tmux and screen create a virtual terminal that continues after the SSH session ends.
+Process managers such as systemd do not run the service under a controlling terminal, so there is no terminal hangup to receive.

 SIGPIPE, SIGQUIT, and SIGWINCH